W is for Wasted is the twenty-third in the Kinsey Millhone mystery series by Sue Grafton.

 Two dead men changed the course of my life that fall.
 One of them I knew and the other I'd never laid eyes on until I saw him in the morgue.

-The first was a local PI of suspect reputation.
+The first was a local private investigator of suspect reputation.
 He'd been gunned down near the beach at Santa Teresa.
 It looked like a robbery gone bad.
 The other was on the beach six weeks later.
 He'd been sleeping rough.
 Probably homeless.
 No identification.
-A slip of paper with Private Investigator Kinsey Millhone's name and number was in his pants pocket.
+A slip of paper with private investigator Kinsey Millhone's name and number was in his pants pocket.
 The coroner asked her to come to the morgue to see if she could ID him.